jonad/titanic_survival/README.md

 ### Run

-avigate to the top-level project directory `titanic_survival_exploration/` and run one of the following commands:
+Navigate to the top-level project directory `titanic_survival_exploration/` and run one of the following commands:

 ```bash
 jupyter notebook titanic_survival_exploration.ipynb